thororen1234/luna-plugins/README.md

 1. Install Tidal Luna
 2. Go to Luna Settings > Plugin Store
-3. Scroll down until you find "@vmohammad/plugins"
+3. Add the plugin store URL or install individual plugins
-4. Click on the plugin you want to install
+4. Enable the plugins you want to use